-Boys' Unit Boys' Uniform Shirt College green striped shirt - worn outside the shorts (Years 9-12 students).
-White shirt with crest on pocket & green piping on sleeves.
+Boys' Unit Boys' Uniform Shirt White shirt with crest on pocket & green piping on sleeves.
 Shorts Grey polyester dress shorts worn on the waist.
 Drill shorts are not permitted.
 A plain black or grey belt may be worn.
 Socks Short grey College socks.
 Shoes Conventional black leather lace-up or buckle-up school shoes (polished).
 Jumper Green College jumper or Green College vest (optional for colder days).
 Hat College green wide brimmed hat - to be worn in accordance with SunSmart Policy in Section 10.

-Girls' Unif orm Blouse White, Peter Pan collar, short sleeve, pleated back (College design) (Years 9-12 students).
-White blouse with crest on pocket & green piping on sleeves.
-Tie Short bottle green 'mini-tie'.
+Girls' Uniform Blouse White blouse with crest on pocket & green piping on sleeves.
 Skirt Green College tartan - double pleats front and back (knee length).
 Shorts Grey shorts.
 Socks Plain white, 'Bonds' style, ankle length, fold over top (Sockettes not permitted), to be worn with the skirt.
 Short grey College socks to be worn with the shorts.
 Shoes Conventional black leather lace-up or buckle-up school shoes (polished).
-Jumper Green College jumper or Green College vest (optional for colder days).
+Jumper Green College jumper or green College vest (optional for colder days).
 Hat College green wide brimmed hat - to be worn in accordance with SunSmart Policy in Section 10.